Get the ArenaCoach Desktop App

 Common Mistakes

-The most frequent mistakes made by Restoration Druid players who have reached 1,845+ rating, based on automated match analysis.
+The most frequent mistakes Restoration Druid players make in ranked Solo Shuffle matches from the last 30 days, based on automated combat-log analysis.

 Let teammate die with Nature's Swiftness available.
 If your teammate dies and you had an ability that could have kept them alive, you're equally responsible for that death.
 You can't just blame your teammate for dying when you were sitting on a cooldown that would have saved them.
 This is one of the ways you carry in arena.
 Using your tools to keep your team alive is just as important as doing damage.
 It's not as bad as dying with your own defensives up, but it's up there.
 You could have kept the game going and you didn't.
 Take equal responsibility.